cruftex/jsr107-test-zoo/README.md

-# TCK tests for all JSR107 implementations
+# TCK tests for open source JSR107 implementations

 This project uses the maven test runner to execute JSR107 TCK tests for available open source cache implementations.
 These are: